-This self-paced training program on Forensic Psychological Assessment in Custody Litigation: Conceptual Issues, Data Integration, and Advanced Topics is presented by Drs.
-David Martindale and Jay Flens.
+This On Demand professional training program on Forensic Psychological Assessment in Custody Litigation: Conceptual Issues, Data Integration, and Advanced Topics is presented by David Martindale, PhD, ABPP.

 Describe the role of the standard error of measurement in the interpretation of test data